-- General Fund to account for all financial resources not required to be accounted for in another fund. - Special Revenue Fund to account for the proceeds of specific revenue sources, such as Federal grants that are restricted by law or administrative action to expenditure for specific purposes.
-For the year ended June 30, 2020, the School did not have a special revenue fund. - Capital Projects Fund to account for the financial resources accumulated that are restricted for capital outlays. - Debt Service Fund to account for the financial resources accumulated for the purpose of servicing and setting aside reserves for payments related to principal and interest.
+- General Fund to account for all financial resources not required to be accounted for in another fund. - Special Revenue Fund to account for the proceeds of specific revenue sources, such as Federal grants that are restricted by law or administrative action to expenditure for specific purposes. - Capital Projects Fund to account for the financial resources accumulated that are restricted for capital outlays. - Debt Service Fund to account for the financial resources accumulated for the purpose of servicing and setting aside reserves for payments related to principal and interest.

 For purposes of these statements, the general fund and debt service fund constitute major funds.
-The capital projects fund is considered non-major.
+The capital projects fund and special revenue funds are considered non-major.